AS005212/Ivan/README.md

 Use 'npm install' in project folder

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve --o` for a dev server.
 The app will automatically reload if you change any of the source files.